tapio/weep/docs/Code-Modules.md

 	EXPORT void ModuleFunc(uint msg, void* param);

+However, to support embedded modules, it should be written as follows:

+	EXPORT void MODULE_FUNC_NAME(uint msg, void* param);

 The engine uses this function to communicate with the module.
 The msg param is a compile time hash (e.g. `$id(INIT)`) which identifies what the module is expected to do, and the void* param is interpreted depending on the message.
 Modules can also send custom messages to each other through the ModuleSystem's `call` function.
 Handling messages is optional and unknown messages should be ignored.

 Messages that the engine sends automatically to all active modules: